arncelik/Genome_Sequence_Reverter/README.md

  * Role: RNA to Protein translation.

 5. Member: Betul
- * Role: Nucleotide statistics such as: GC content, Restriction sites, CpG Islands.
+ * Role: Nucleotide statistics such as: GC content and else.

+6. Member Annamyrat Gundogdyyev
+* Role:  Find restriction sites and appropriate enzymes.

 ### Progress and Updates by Team Members